akhela-studio/wp-carbon-calculator/README.md

 #### Getting Started

-1. Activate the WordPress Carbon Calculator plugin.
+1. Activate the `Website Carbon Calculator` plugin.
 2. Navigate to "Settings" and select "Carbon Calculator."
 3. Enter the necessary information to configure the plugin.